stoolball-england/stoolball-org-uk/Documentation/DataModel.md

 A `Competition` typically goes on for many years, each represented by a `Season`.
 Things can change between `Seasons`, so the `Teams` and `Matches` that might be thought of as part of a league or competition actually belong to a `Season`.

-## Seasons, SeasonPointsRules and SeasonPointsAdjustments
+## Seasons, PointsRules and PointsAdjustments

 A `Season` is one year of a `Competition`.
 It is a group of `Teams` that play in a list of `Matches`.
-It has `SeasonPointsRules` determining how points are awarded, and `SeasonPointsAdjustments` to award bonus or deduct penalty points.
+It has `PointsRules` determining how points are awarded, and `PointsAdjustments` to award bonus or deduct penalty points.

 ## Players and PlayerIdentities